francoisvdm/MyROKS/index.md

 By default license serivice is not activated.
 For instructions, see [Deploying License Service](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.2?topic=service-deploying-license-cloud-pak-integration)

 ### HowTo
-From _OpenShift console -> Installed Operators_, find the "IBM Cloud Pak for Integration Platform Navigator".
+From _OpenShift console -> Installed Operators_, find the "IBM Cloud Pak for Integration Platform Navigator" operator.
 Go to "Platform Navigator" tab, and open the yaml.
-Add the >following two lines in the "spec" section:
+Add the following two lines in the "spec" section:

 ```YAML
  requestIbmServices: